msjimc/RunningWindowsProgramsOnLinux/freeBSD.md

 > wine --version

-This script installs wine32 version 9.0 which is the 32 bit version that required by 32 bit programs.
+This script installs wine32 version 9.0 which is the 32-bit version required by 32-bit programs.

 Finally, configure Wine with the following command: